 Off topic but I always suggest college people to start with a blog of their own.
 College time is the best phase of life when you can start a blog.
 Imagine 10 articles a month and by the end of year you will have 120 articles and by the end of your college you will have an old established blog with almost 360+ articles.
 This will ensure you that you will have a side income source which will cover your few bills.

 Tip: Never put all your eggs into one basket and this is very true with Pro-Blogging.
-If your income source of just one blog, you need to extend your empire to make sure in future a Google algo change, a server collapse or any kind of blunders may not end your career or keep you out of money for months.
+If your income source is from just one blog, you need to extend your empire to make sure in future a Google algo change, a server collapse or any kind of blunders may not end up your career or keep you out of money for months.
 Typically, a good blog can start making good income within 4-5 months.

 Do let me know if you think I missed any point which one should consider before becoming a professional blogger?